A Brief History Of Motorsport Part 1: The Story Begins

 Houses built over the old Brooklands circuit ruined a part of what was once a piece of History.

 Just 11 days after being opened, the circuit held its first race.
 A 24-hour "race".
 Three cars took part, all made by "Napier" - Selwyn Edge lead the other two Napiers around.
 Whilst Edge somehow drove for the full 24 hours, averaging at a speed of 60mph, the other two drivers (Henry Tyron and Frank Newton, ran in the more traditional shift pattern, swapping over with their second driver.
 Tyron swapping with A. F. Browning and Newton swapping with F. Draper)

 During the night, the track was lit by over 800 red railway lamps, and flares were used to mark the upper boundary of the circuit.

 It was not even 50 years ago that Karl Benz had created the first motor vehicle, 2hp at that, and already we are racing these machines at 70 odd mph!

-Returning to France, The final French Grand Prix before a three-year-break was held in 1908, they removed the fuel consumption limit, but added a minimum weight of 1100 - the average speed again increasing to 78mph.
+The final French Grand Prix before a three-year-break was held in 1908, they removed the fuel consumption limit, but added a minimum weight of 1100 - the average speed again increasing to 78mph.
 Henri Cissac and his mechanic, Jules Schauber, were killed in this event as his tyre fell off causing the car to roll, marking the first fatal accident in a Grand Prix in history.

 the podium was: